SFDO-Tooling/MetaCI/README.rst

 * Each build Plan that has a value in its `context` field gets its own Github Commit Status set for Pending, InProgress, Success, and Fail/Error status.
 * Support for private Repositories and Plans which hide builds from non-staff users
 * Github OAuth login
-* User configurable build notifications (coming soon)
+* User configurable email notifications.
+Notifications can be set up for success, fail, and error status on repositories, branches, and plans.

 Prerequisites
 -------------